tgstation/tgstation/code/datums/ai/making_your_ai.md

 ### Note on examples used

-At the moment the quality of ai datums has some dubious quality all around the place, and I wanted to show the best examples.
+At the moment the quality of ai datums has some dubious code lying all around, and I wanted to show the best examples.
 So while I walk through this with the basic cow ai as an example, I do swap to other datums involving items, generic instrument planning, and some other stuff to help explain singular concepts.
 I make it clear later in the guide when I'm getting back to following along with filling out the cow ai, so watch out for that.

 ## Starting out